Prabha Varma: Literary career

 Varma's first collection of poems was Sourparnika, published in 1990.
 It won him the Vyloppilli Award and also the Ankanam Award.
 His second anthology Arkkapoornima won the Kerala Sahitya Akademi Award for Poetry.
 This was followed by poetical collections like Chandananazhi, Aaardram, Kalaprayaga, Avicharitham, Manjinotu Veyil Enna Poleyum, Aparigraham and Ponnin Kolus.
 He has also published collections of his poems.

 His magnum opus Shyama Madhavam is a novel in verse (kaavyakhyayika) in 15 chapters.
 It revolves around Lord Krishna and the lives of those who came across him during his earthly sojourn, which the poet says is not a series of ecstasies as many believe, but agonies.
 It portrays the travails of a solitary soul and the rare courage with which Krishna deals with life.
 The work begins in a dramatically poignant and pensive mood and culminates in his swargaarohana, between which he lapses into a series of confessions and repentance.
 Shyama Madhavam offers a wide spectrum of Chhandas, Alankaaras and metric patterns such as Dandakas on the one hand and brings out the genuine concern of the lonely inner voice of the legendary hero against the backdrop of changing times.
 Varma received the Vayalar Award (2013), Malayattoor Award (2013) and the Central Sahitya Akademi Award for this work.
 Shyama Madhavam was adjudged as the best book of the decade by the Kerala State Library Council in the year 2020.
 Shyama Madhavam has been published in English with the title Lament of the Dusky Lord.

-Varma's another work is Kanal Chilambu which is a novella in verse.
+Varma's other work is Kanal Chilambu, which is a novella in verse.
 The story, told in seven chapters of around five thousand words, is about love, lust, intrigue, power, revenge and incest.
-In short, all the elements that go into the making of tragedies are at full play here.
-Most importantly this poignant story of love and revenge answers an age-old riddle that posits the question: "why did the milkmaid laugh when her earthen pot of milk fell to doom?"
+In short, all the elements that go into the making of tragedies are in full play here.
+Most importantly, this poignant story of love and revenge answers an age-old riddle that posits the question: "why did the milkmaid laugh when her earthen pot of milk fell to doom?"
 This is the second narrative poem written by Prabha Varma after Shyama Madhavam.
 The professional drama based on Kanal Chilambu was staged on more than 500 stages all over Kerala.
 Shyama Madhavam was also repeatedly staged as a musical drama.
 The English version of Kanal Chilambu has been published with the title "Anklet of Fire".